Investigations

 Investigations provide a centralized workspace for tracking security incidents within RunReveal.
 Each investigation collects related artifacts—queries, alerts, chat conversations, and notes—into a single timeline, enabling teams to collaborate on complex incidents and maintain a comprehensive audit trail.

-Feature Flag Required: Investigations is currently gated behind a feature flag.
+Feature Flag Required: Investigations & Automated Investigations are currently gated behind a feature flag.
 Contact RunReveal support to request access.

 Why Investigations?